pbellon/hexgon-map/README.md

 - [x] user registration
 - [x] basic websocket communication
 - [x] handle a new player appearance, maybe add color to ws messages
+- [-] change the way the frontend app is initialized
+  - [x] 0. set loading mode on login page
+  - [x] 1. load game data
+  - [x] 2. start rendering in the background and start listenning for WebSocket events
+  - [x] 3. once initialized and a first render occured, exit loading mode
+  - [ ] 4. if user was previously logged (check localStorage) and token did not expired (not sure how) then directly allow play
+  - [x] 5. if not logged (or kicked out) let user enters its information (if not previously logged and token did not expired)
+- [ ] enforce `GameData::handle_click` algo by adding strong unit tests
 - [ ] (front) improve state management, we need a single source of truth
 - [ ] (front+back) handle user scores
 - [ ] (back) reduce user ID size if possible?
 - [ ] (back) make color more random (use generated uuid ?)
-- [ ] change the way the frontend app is initialized
-       0. set loading mode on login page
-       1. load game data
-       2. start rendering in the background and start listenning for WebSocket events
-       3. once initialized and a first render occured, exit loading mode
-       4. if user was previously logged (check localStorage) and token did not expired (not sure how) then directly allow play
-       5. if not logged (or kicked out) let user enters its information (if not previously logged and token did not expired)

 - [ ] (front+backend) handle token-based registration and token expiration that will be helpful to clean the map from inactive users (maybe start with 1h validity => after one hour of inactivity you must log again)